The Journey: A Voyage: Production

 The series is Channel 8's 2013 year-end blockbuster celebrating 50 years of television.
 It was also partly sponsored by the Media Development Authority of Singapore.

 This is the first period drama to use special effects (CGI) as some of the objects used in the 1920s are not readily available in the present.
 Some scenes in the series are also filmed in Penang, Ipoh and Yongding District, China.

 Originally, the first season was planned to have 30 episodes.
-One additional episode was added for a total of 31 episodes.
-Due to the celebration of the TV50 Countdown Party, the drama was pre-empted on 31 December 2013.
+An additional episode was added for a total of 31 episodes.